Santa Monica, California: Parks and recreation

-Palisades Park stretches out along the crumbling bluffs overlooking the Pacific and is a favorite walking area to view the ocean.
-It includes public art, a totem pole, camera obscura, benches, picnic areas, pétanque courts, and restrooms.
+Palisades Park stretches out along the crumbling bluffs overlooking the Pacific and is a popular walking area to view the ocean.

 Tongva Park occupies 6 acre between Ocean Avenue and Main Street, just south of Colorado Avenue.
-The park includes an overlook, amphitheater, playground, garden, fountains, picnic areas, and restrooms.

 The Santa Monica Stairs, a long, steep staircase consisting of 152 wooden steps and 18 concrete steps in a straight path, that leads from north of San Vicente down into Santa Monica Canyon, is a popular spot for outdoor workouts.
-Some area residents have complained that the stairs have become too popular, attracting too many exercisers to the wealthy neighborhood of multimillion-dollar properties.
+Some area residents have complained that the stairs have become too popular, attracting too many exercisers to the neighborhood.

 Ishihara Park opened to the public in 2017 and acts as a buffer between the Los Angeles Metro Rail and the surrounding residential community.